Water1ock/Adversarial_Attacks/README.md

 3. DLA Model
 4. VGG Model

-Currently, only the Fast Gradient Signed Method attack has been implemented, however, other attacks such as the Project Gradient Descent Attack (PGD), Carlini & Wagner Attack (C&W), and the Basic Iterative Method Attack(BIM) are going to be included as well.
+Apart from the Fast Gradient Signed Method attack and the Project Gradient Descent Attack (PGD), future work can include implementing the Carlini & Wagner Attack (C&W), and the Basic Iterative Method Attack(BIM) algorithms on the same models and the dataset to check for the model robustness against different adversarial attack algorithms.

 The project packages are used for the following:-